AI Use Cases/Logistics

 Model accuracy improvement requires consistent human feedback on corrections

 The system improves classification accuracy and reduces review queue volume as it learns from every corrected or rejected entry.
 That feedback loop only compounds if reviewers actually modify and confirm entries rather than bypassing the queue and re-entering data directly in the TMS.
-Direct TMS entry by Sales reps-a common workaround when the queue feels slow-breaks the training signal and stalls the accuracy curve.
+Direct TMS entry by sales reps - a common workaround when the queue feels slow - breaks the training signal and stalls the accuracy curve.
 Adoption discipline in the first 90 days determines whether the model reaches the sub-3% review threshold or plateaus.

 5. 5